 - High electric bills

-If moisture issues are the problem in your crawl space, waterproofing and encapsulation can resolve the dampness that is triggering toxic black mold, asthma symptoms, allergies, wood rot, or foul odor.
+If moisture issues are the problem in your crawl space, waterproofing and encapsulation may be a good idea.
+These solutions can resolve the dampness that is triggering toxic black mold, asthma symptoms, allergies, wood rot, or foul odor.
 As an engineering professor at Colorado University-Boulder notes, addressing indoor air quality issues is especially important during COVID-19 as people spend more time at home and need an environment that supports the health of the household.

 Basement Water Management

-In the Colorado ski areas like Aspen, where annual snowfall can top 180″, snowmelt can create a rush of surface water every spring.
+In the Colorado ski areas like Aspen, where annual snowfall can top 180 inches, snowmelt can create a rush of surface water every spring.
 As a result, basement humidity, moisture, and flooding can result from snowmelt, high rainfall, or overflowing rivers.